Anger: Cognitive effects

 Anger causes a reduction in cognitive ability and the accurate processing of external stimuli.
 Dangers seem smaller, actions seem less risky, ventures seem more likely to succeed, and unfortunate events seem less likely.
 Angry people are more likely to make risky decisions, and make less realistic risk assessments.
 In one study, test subjects primed to feel angry felt less likely to have heart disease, and more likely to receive a pay raise, compared to fearful people.
 This tendency can manifest in retrospective thinking as well: in a 2005 study, angry subjects said they thought the risks of terrorism in the year following 9/11 in retrospect were low, compared to what the fearful and neutral subjects thought.

 In inter-group relationships, anger makes people think in more negative and prejudiced terms about outsiders.
 Anger makes people less trusting, and slower to attribute good qualities to outsiders.

 When a group is in conflict with a rival group, it will feel more anger if it is the politically stronger group and less anger when it is the weaker.

-Unlike other negative emotions like sadness and fear, angry people are more likely to demonstrate correspondence bias – the tendency to blame a person's behavior more on his nature than on his circumstances.
+Unlike other negative emotions like sadness and fear, angry people are more likely to demonstrate correspondence bias – the tendency to blame a person's behavior more on their nature than on their circumstances.
 They tend to rely more on stereotypes, and pay less attention to details and more attention to the superficial.
 In this regard, anger is unlike other "negative" emotions such as sadness and fear, which promote analytical thinking.